oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/autorun/README.md

 Note that when running this particular sample in emulation on Windows, an environment variable must be set as shown or the execution will hang.

-2. Run the sample on the FPGA device:
+2. Run the sample on the FPGA simulator device:

      ```
      ./autorun.fpga_sim         (Linux)